sedthh/lara-hungarian-nlp/README.md

 **LARA** is a lightweight Python3 NLP library for ChatBots written in Hungarian language.
-The parser Class is capable of matching inflected forms of keywords in text messages written in hungarian. **Lara** also comes with a collection of common NLP functions for text processing.
+The parser Class is capable of matching inflected forms of keywords in text messages written in hungarian. **Lara** also comes with a collection of common NLP functions for text processing and understands common small talk topics for Chatbot interactions.

 # Table of contents